 Progress + Set ups...

-"A good hoof is not cut, it's grown".
-These words of Pete Ramey's (or something very close to that anyway) has been one of the single most powerful statements to influence Christa's trimming.
-When rehabilitating a horse, it's essential to understand that a hoof, much like any other part of the body (and when it comes to training for that matter) is changed from the inside.
-It takes time to grow a good hoof from a bad one and that growth is contingent on the holy trinity of trimming: exercise, diet and a balanced trim.
+"A good hoof is not cut, it's grown."
+These words of Pete Ramey's (or something very close to that anyway) have been one of the single most powerful statements to influence Christa's trimming.
+When rehabilitating a horse, it's essential to understand that a hoof, much like any other part of the body, is changed from the inside.
+It takes time to grow a good hoof from a bad one and that growth is contingent on the holy trinity of trimming: movement, diet and a balanced trim.
 Setting the hoof up to grow right and then simulating natural wear, healthy circulation and providing the horse with enough comfort to promote and encourage healthy, correct movement (as well as providing a healthy diet with plenty of high fiber, low sugar forage and balanced minerals/vitamins) are all important factors when it comes to creating positive changes in a horses natural hoof balance.

 The following images will give you some indication of the kind of work Christa has been doing and the hooves she has been able to support into rehabilitation.

 The first photo above was taken in April 2018, the second in June of the same year.
 This last photo was from November.
 Nine months progress on this 17 year old paint mare with an extreme medial/lateral rotation.